 - a) The Company has maintained proper records showing full particulars including the quantitative details and situation of Property, Plant and Equipment and has also maintained proper records showing full particulars of intangible assets. - b) As per the information and explanation given to us, the Company has physically verified its assets during the previous year, which in our opinion is reasonable having regard to the size of the company and the nature of its assets.
-No material discrepancies were noticed on such verifications. - c) The title deeds of immovable properties are held in the name of the Company. - d) The Company has revalued its Property, Plant and Equipment during the previous year.
-The movable assets have been revalued on 1st January 2023 by registered valuer Mr.Devendar Kumar Malhotra (Registration No - IBBI/RV/05/2018/10424).
+No material discrepancies were noticed on such verifications. - c) The title deeds of immovable properties are held in the name of the Company. - d) The Company has not revalued any of its Property, Plant and Equipment or Intangible assets during the financial year. - e) As per the information and explanation provided to us and on the basis of examination of other documents, no proceedings have been initiated or are pending against the company for holding benami property under the Benami Transaction (Prohibition) Act 1988 and rules made thereunder.